 The Company has bifurcated embedded derivatives from its fuel purchase contracts.
 The purchases are denominated in U.S. dollar but the Company agreed to pay in Philippine peso using the average daily Philippine Dealing System weighted average rate of the month prior to the month of billing.
+These embedded derivatives are attributable to PHINMA Energy.

-The Company's outstanding embedded forwards have an aggregate notional amount of US\$0.03 million and US\$0.34 million as at December 31, 2018 and 2017, respectively.
-The weighted average fixing rate amounted to P52.35 to US\$1.00 and P50.31 to US\$1.00 as at December 31, 2018 and 2017, respectively.
-The net fair value of these embedded derivatives amounted to P0.20 million gains and P0.20 million losses at December 31, 2018 and 2017, respectively.
+The Company's outstanding embedded forwards have an aggregate notional amount of US\$0.03 million as at December 31, 2018.
+The weighted average fixing rate amounted to \$\mathbb{P}\$52.35 to US\$1.00 as at December 31, 2018.
+The net fair value of these embedded derivatives amounted to \$\mathbb{P}\$ 0.20 million gains at December 31, 2018.